Step 5: Applying for a mortgage

 Why should I start the process before viewing houses?

-Buying a house is a lengthy process, and the last thing you want is to pick a house only to be delayed by red tape as your mortgage is being sorted.
+Buying a house is a lengthy process, and the last thing you want is to fall in love with a house only to be delayed by red tape as your mortgage is being sorted.

 In that time, a savvier buyer could snap up the property from under your nose.

-Even if you’ve looked into what you can afford – see step 2 if not – you might find when you come to apply that your budget doesn’t stretch as far as you first thought.
+Even if you’ve looked into what you can afford you might find when you come to apply that your budget doesn’t stretch as far as you first thought.

 That’s why it’s important to get an agreement in principle from the mortgage lender.